masakitakeuchi-uosaka/masakitakeuchi-uosaka.github.io/_news/announcement_17.md

 related_posts: false
 ---

-Appointed as a Visiting Doctoral Researcher at the University of Oxford.
+Joined the University of Oxford as a Visiting Doctoral Researcher at the Perception Lab.